MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-basic-form-metadata.md

 ---
-title: Configure advanced form metadata for portals
+title: Configure basic form metadata for portals
-description: Learn how to add and configure advanced form metadata for a portal.
+description: Learn how to add and configure basic form metadata for a portal.
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual